dev-Dasan2000/SpiritX_Dev_Dominators_01/README.md

 ##  Assumptions

 - The user has basic knowledge of Git, Node.js, and PostgreSQL.
+- For authentication JWT has been used.
+- For password hashing bcrypt.
 - PostgreSQL is installed and correctly configured.
 - The development environment is Windows.
 - **shadcn/ui** and **Tailwind CSS** are pre-installed and configured for UI styling.